7bry7/webforher/README.md

 - Smooth transitions and animations
 - Cross-browser compatibility

-### Interactive Elements
+### Interactive Element
-- Hover effects on clouds
-- Input focus animations
-- Button press feedback
+- Button press feedback //what is this?
-- Sidebar navigation
+- Sidebar navigation to menu bar in mobile view

 ## 🎁 Purpose & Meaning